Spring til indholdet

 MindSpring pilot study shows great results

-A pilot study, conducted by scientists from Competence Centre for Transcultural Psychiatry, shows that participants in a MindSpring group are very satisfied with their outcome of MindSpring.
+A pilot study conducted by researchers at the Competence Centre for Transcultural Psychiatry shows that participants in a MindSpring group report a high level of satisfaction with the programme.

-The objective of the study was to study the acceptability and self-reported effects of the MindSpring programme.
+The aim of the study was to assess the acceptability of the MindSpring programme and its self-reported effects.

-92 newly arrived Arabic speaking refugees living in Denmark who participated in the MindSpring programme signed informed consent to participate in the study.
-The results shows:
+A total of 92 newly arrived Arabic-speaking refugees living in Denmark, who participated in the MindSpring programme, took part in the study.
+The results show:

-- Very high satisfaction with the MindSpring program.
+• Very high satisfaction with the MindSpring programme.

-- Positive outcome related to MindSpring specific objectives: Family life, psychological problems, life choices, living in Denmark and general well-being.
+• Positive outcomes related to key MindSpring objectives including family life, psychological challenges, life decisions, integration into life in Denmark and overall well-being.

-In February 2020, the results were published in a scientific journal.
-You can read the abstract here.
-The results from the pilot study has been tested further in a controlled study which we aspect to be published soon.
+The results were published in a scientific journal in February 2020.
+Read the abstract here.
+The findings from this pilot study have since been further examined in a controlled study, which is expected to be published soon.

 / Participant in MindSpring for parents